communitiesuk/plotly_dashboard_docs/dashboard_publication.md

 ```

 ---
-### Using a private bucket
+## Accessing a private S3 bucket in Python

-#### Connecting to s3
+### Connecting to S3
-In order to connect to s3, you will need an AWS access key and an AWS secret access key.
+In order to connect to S3, you will need an AWS access key and an AWS secret access key.

-##### To get credentials for the APP to the backing service use:
+#### To get credentials for the APP to the backing service use:
 ```bash
 cf env APP_NAME
 ```